Colebrooke Parish Hall History

 Colebrooke Parish Hall began life as the village school on August 9th 1875.
-For the greater part of the 19th century, Colebrooke had a “Parochial School” supported by subscription.
+For the more significant part of the 19th century, Colebrooke had a “Parochial School” supported by subscription.
 This was in the building known as the “Old School” at the top of the hill leading into Colebrooke, recently restored.

 There was also a small “Dame School” at Coleford, which was sponsored by the Madge sisters of Copplestone House.

 Under the education act of 1870, the state provided for the election of “School Boards” by parishes with the power to build and manage schools.